Buy all ingredients right below the recipe

 - 1 egg for brushing

-INGREDIENTS FOR THE SWEET FILLING
+INGREDIENTS FOR SWEET FILLING

 - 30 g butter